BuildOnViction/gitbook/developer-guide/smart-contract-development/solidity/solidity-by-example.md

     }

     /// if the timeout is reached without the recipient closing the channel,
-    /// then the TOMO is released back to the sender. function claimTimeout() public {
+    /// then the VIC is released back to the sender. function claimTimeout() public {
         require(block.timestamp >= expiration);
         selfdestruct(sender);